mholyaee/HRCH/README.md

 This program is suitable for MATLAB R2013a and above versions.
 The program has adopted by Geraci's dataset.
 By some little change it can be used for any input data.

 # Running the method
-Please call with this order:
+Please call the functions with this order:
 1) HGHapCut_mec_RAX
 2) newConfidRahman
 3) callFillGapsDiploid